DataManagementLab/llmeval-enterprise-challenges/README.md

 in real-world enterprise scenarios, resulting in significant accuracy drops.
 Our findings contribute to a systematic understanding of LLMs for enterprise data engineering to support their adoption in industry.**

+## Data Availability & Reproducibility

+### Column Type Annotation

+We publish an adapted version of the [SportsTables](https://github.com/DHBWMosbachWI/SportsTables) dataset where we introduce all enterprise data challenges (C1-C4) from the paper.
+The dataset consists of 100 tables annotated with semantic column types.
+We publish five versions of it: one for each of the challenges C1-C4 and one that incorporates all challenges.

+Download: `datasets/adapted-sportstables-cta.zip`

+### Enterprise Entity Matching (+errors, +multi-matches, +multiple tables)

+We publish our payment-to-invoice matching dataset in multiple versions, each consisting of the payment and invoice tables and a table with the ground-truth matching information.
+There are versions with up to one or multiple errors per match, and versions with descriptive, non-descriptive, and multi-table schemas.

+Download: `datasets/payment-to-invoice-matching.zip`

+### Enterprise Data Integration (Compound Task)

+We publish our enterprise data integration dataset, consisting of the input tables from Company A and Company B, the ground truth output table of the data integration, and the ground truths of the intermediate steps (schema matching and entity matching).
+The dataset has different sizes with versions between 50 and 300 customers.

+Download: `datasets/enterprise-data-integration.zip`

+### Text-to-SIGNAL

+We publish our Text-to-SIGNAL dataset of NL-SIGNAL pairs, each including the natural language user request and the corresponding ground truth SIGNAL query.
+We also publish all SIGNAL queries generated in our experiments, as well as our annotated error types for each query.
+Also included are the documentation and few-shot examples used in our prompts.

+Download: `datasets/text-to-signal.zip`

 ## Experiments

 Please find our prompt templates and example prompts in `PROMPTS.md`!